treyhunner/treyhunner.github.com/source/_posts/2016-04-07-how-to-loop-with-indexes-in-python.markdown

 ### for-in: the usual way

 Both the while loop and range-of-len methods rely on looping over indexes.
-Note that we don't actually care about these indexes: we're only using the indexes for the purpose of retrieving elements from our list.
+But we don't actually care about the indexes: we're only using these indexes for the purpose of retrieving elements from our list.

 Because we don't actually care about the indexes in our loop, there is **a much simpler method of looping** we can use: